Through Power of YOU, MCTC Student Connects with Her Community

 Power of YOU is a program dedicated to helping students access their individual academic “swag.”
 Swag refers to the confidence, attitude and skills necessary to be a successful student and do well in college.

-When she was 12 years old, there was a drive-by shooting outside Shomarri’s Minneapolis home.
-Her mother moved their family to a suburban neighborhood where she thought they’d be safer.
-There, they suffered under a racially discriminatory landlord who drank too much.
+When she was 12 years old, Shomarri's family moved from Minneapolis to a nearby suburb to try to escape neighborhood crime.
+There, they suffered under a discriminatory landlord.
 They moved seven times in five years.
 “It was really hard, and I was really mad at the time,” Shomarri said.

 A guest speaker in her first class at MCTC connected with Shomarri over the topic of power and civic engagement.
 “The guest speaker asked me how I was going to communicate with my community and how I was going to get people to talk.
 I realized I could use my past experiences to connect with people.”